nickolasdias/topbankcompany/README.md

 # 2.0 Business Problem

-TopBank is a large banking services company.
+Top Bank is a large banking services company.
 It operates mainly in European countries offering financial products, from bank accounts to investments, as well as some types of insurance and investment products.
 The business model of the company is service-oriented, i.e. it sells banking services to its customers through physical branches and an online portal.

 The company's main product is a bank account, in which the client can deposit his salary, make withdrawals, deposits and transfer to other accounts.
 This bank account has no cost for the client and is valid for 12 months, that is, the client needs to renew the contract of this account to continue using for the next 12 months.